6 Magical Luxury Hotels in Mexico City: The Best 5-Star Hotels Mexico City

 5. JW Marriott Mexico City

-“Great hotel and service was impeccable.
+“Great hotel, and service was impeccable.
 Best place to stay in Mexico City.
-The views from the room were amazing.”
+The views from the room were wonderful.”

 Guests repeatedly praise the excellent service, beautiful rooms, and fabulous location of this 5-star hotel in Mexico City’s Polanco neighborhood.